DamienBlackwood/encryption/README.md

 - Secure memory clearing

 ## Disclaimer
-This is a personal encryption tool so please, for high-stakes security, consult professional encryption solutions!
+This is a personal encryption tool so please that I just made for funsies so please, if it its anything serious consider upgrading this or using another method!

 ## License
 MIT License